Wind tunnels

 high-speed air in the central test laboratory.

-Photo of the 16-foot high-speed wind tunnel at the NACA Ames Aeronautical Laboratory, Moffett Field, California, taken in 1948.
+Photo of the 16-foot high-speed wind tunnel at the NASA Ames Aeronautical Laboratory, Moffett Field, California, taken in 1948.

 Having a wind tunnel with narrow sections is an easy way to build up